heycece/nemforecasting/README.md

 ### OLS Regression

 #### Objective:
-- To answer the question "What affects spot prices?"
+- To answer the question "What affects spot prices?", "What affects the spike in spot prices?"

 #### Models done on:
 - PV (where power generated only explained 3% of spot price)
 - PV/Total demand (where power generated only explained 4% of spot price across all regions)
-- PV + PV/Total demand (where power generated over total demand only explained 3% of spot price, same as PV)
+- ***PV*** (same as above)
 - ***PV/Total demand (where power generated over total demand only explained 2.6% of spot price, only considered NSW region)***
+- AveMWH_Reading (where wind energy generated explained <1% of spot price)
+- AveMWH_Reading/Total demand (where wind energy generated explained .9% of spot price)

 ### Currently working on:

-- 🛠️ Wind OLS and Rooftop + Solar / Demand
+- 🛠️ (Wind + Solar) / Demand